Navaneeth-ram/Border_Gavaskar_Trophy_2020_Analysis_Using_Power_BI/README.md

 Lastly, the Power BI file boasts a "Final 11" button.
 Clicking on this button is a revelation in itself, as it unveils Power BI's expertly curated best playing 11 lineup for the Border-Gavaskar Trophy 2020.
 This lineup showcases the players who, according to the Power BI analysis, formed the most effective and impactful team during the series.

-If you want to clear the selections in overall dashboard, Right click on the visual and select the clear selections button
+If you want to clear the selections in the overall dashboard, ctrl + click on the Clear all filters button

 By following these navigation instructions and exploring the different sheets and features, you'll be able to gain a comprehensive and nuanced understanding of the Border-Gavaskar Trophy 2020 through the lens of Power BI's insightful analysis.